 Compression or entrapment at any of these sites may result in focal demyelination, axon loss, or both.

-UNE frequently spares the ulnar innervated forearm muscles (flexor carpi ulnaris and flexor digitorum profundus to digits 4/5), while commonly affecting the ulnar innervated hand muscles, particularly the first dorsal interosseous muscle.18,32 The terminal sensory branch of the ulnar nerve is affected more frequently in UNE than the dorsal cutaneous or palmar cutaneous branches.
+UNE frequently spares the ulnar innervated forearm muscles (flexor carpi ulnaris and flexor digitorum profundus to digits 4 and 5), while commonly affecting the ulnar innervated hand muscles, particularly the first dorsal interosseous muscle.18,32 The terminal sensory branch of the ulnar nerve is affected more frequently in UNE than the dorsal cutaneous or palmar cutaneous branches.
 These predilections are considered to be due to the fascicular arrangement of the ulnar nerve in the elbow region, predisposing some fascicles to be more susceptible to injury.5

 Specific secondary or associated conditions and complications